Common Injuries for Factory Workers in North Carolina

 The assembly line at a factory is a dangerous place.
 It presents many hazards for workers.
 Although individuals in different types of manufacturing environments perform different tasks, the risks they face are very similar across the entire manufacturing sector.
 The Bureau of Labor Statistics has outlined some of these risks, including:

 - Overexertion – Musculoskeletal disorders (MSDs) result from overexertion.
-They are a very common type of injury among factory workers because the nature of the work requires the body to have extensive stamina and because the work requires physical tasks, such as lifting.
+They are a very common type of injury among workers because the nature of the work requires the body to have extensive stamina and because the work requires physical tasks, such as lifting.

 - Body movement injuries – Many injuries occur because the worker is constantly bending, crawling, twisting and reaching.